National Bolshevism: Balkan countries

+Hungary

+At the time Hungary's best organized and largest paramilitary group, the neo-Nazi Hungarian National Front (originally Hungarian National Socialist Action Group) grew increasingly close to the communist Hungarian Workers' Party, and promoted North Korea, Dugin and National Bolshevism on its website.
+National Front also published Új Rend magazine that republished material by NSDAP/AO.
+The group's leader István Győrkös described the ideology of the group as "neo-Hungarist" and "popular socialist".

 Russia

+The Other Russia of E. V. Limonov and its militant wing, the Interbrigades, continue to exist in modern Russia.

 According to Bellingcat, modern Russian National Bolshevik groups like Community Movement, Russian Socialism and Young Russian Socialist Avantgarde have been influenced by the fascist network Iron March.
 They post references to Iron March founder Alexander Slavros and share "Atomwaffen-style memes".

+Sweden

+Markus Allard is the former chairman of the Örebro section of the communist Youth Left but went on to found the nationalist and anti-immigrant Örebro Party.
+Malmölistan is a splinter group of Swedish Communist Party, led by Nils Littorin, but is also nationalist and anti-immigrant.
+Both secured representation in the 2026 Swedish local elections.

 United States

-In July 2021, the leader of the American neo-Nazi Traditionalist Worker Party Matthew Heimbach announced his intention to reform the party along National Bolshevik lines.
+In July 2021, Matthew Heimbach, the leader of the now defunct neo-Nazi Traditionalist Worker Party, announced his intention to reform the party along National Bolshevik lines.

-On July 21, 2024, commentators Jackson Hinkle and Haz Al-Din announced the launch of the American Communist Party, describing it as a “MAGA communist” movement that fuses Trump-style populism with Marxist–Leninist economic policies.
-The party’s founding declaration emphasizes “anti-imperialism, [a] multipolar world order, [and preserving] traditional social values”.
-Critics have compared the party's programme to both white jihad and modern National Bolshevik movements, noting a desire to harness socialist energy in service of a nationalist programme, and arguing that the party will encounter the inherent tensions associated with uniting right-wing populism with orthodox communist rhetoric.